kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 \(a\) You may deny transport to a service animal under the following circumstances:

-\(1\) The animal poses a direct threat to the health or safety of others (see definition in §382.3);
+\(1\) The animal poses a direct threat to the health or safety of others (see definition in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.3   What do the terms in this rule mean?|§382.3]]);

 \(2\) The animal causes a significant disruption in the cabin or at an airport gate area, or its behavior on the aircraft or at an airport gate area indicates that it has not been trained to behave properly in public (e.g., running freely, barking or growling repeatedly at other persons on the aircraft, biting or jumping on people, or urinating or defecating in the cabin or gate area);

 \(3\) The animal's carriage would violate applicable safety or health requirements of any U.S. federal agency, U.S. territory or foreign government; or

-\(4\) The passenger with a disability seeking to travel with a service animal in the cabin of the aircraft does not provide completed current forms as set forth in §382.75 (a) and (b) to the carrier when requested to do so.
+\(4\) The passenger with a disability seeking to travel with a service animal in the cabin of the aircraft does not provide completed current forms as set forth in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.75   May a carrier require documentation from passengers with disabilities seeking to travel with a service animal?|§382.75]] (a) and (b) to the carrier when requested to do so.

 \(b\) In determining whether to deny transport to a service animal on the basis that the animal poses a direct threat under paragraph (a)(1) of this section, you must make an individualized assessment, independent of the dog's breed or type, based on reasonable judgment that relies on the best available objective evidence to ascertain the nature, duration, and severity of the risk; the probability that the potential injury will actually occur; and whether reasonable modifications of policies, practices, or procedure will mitigate the risk.
 A current completed U.S. Department of Transportation Service Animal Air Transportation Form may be used in making this determination.